-- 1. Students will be able to - a) do systematic literature survey, formulation of a research topic, study design, analysis and interpretation of data. - b) to design a research approach for a specific research issue of their choice. - c) select a suitable analytical method for a specific research approach. - d) demonstrate a good understanding of how to write a research report. - e) critically assess published quantitative research with regard to the statistical methods and approaches adopted
+- 1. Students will be able to - a) understand and explain research process - b) do systematic literature survey, formulation of a research topic, study design, analysis and interpretation of data. - c) to design a research approach for a specific research issue of their choice. - d) select a suitable analytical method for a specific research approach. - e) demonstrate a good understanding of how to write a research report. - f) critically assess published quantitative research with regard to the statistical methods and approaches adopted - g) create a research document for implementation research project